At Risk U will examine challenges to democracy and academic freedom in U.S. universities

 The project's principal investigators are, left to right, Susan Koshy, Jason Mazzone, David Sepkoski, and Rosalyn LaPier

 A multi-disciplinary team of faculty researchers from the University of Illinois has been awarded a Sawyer Seminar grant from the Andrew W. Mellon Foundation to study the challenges to democracy and academic freedom confronting US universities now.
-This is the first time in the 30-year history of the Sawyer Seminar Program that Illinois faculty from have won this prestigious humanities award.
+This is the first time in the 30-year history of the Sawyer Seminar Program that Illinois faculty have won this prestigious humanities award.
 The Illinois Sawyer Seminar initiative, “At Risk U: The Past, Present, and Future of Academic Freedom,” examines the emergence of risk management as a deeply ingrained organizing feature and priority of modern universities and considers its implications for academic freedom and democratic governance.

 The initiative is led by Susan Koshy (Asian American Studies and English), Rosalyn LaPier (History and American Indian Studies), Jason Mazzone (Law), and David Sepkoski (History).
 The Illinois faculty team was drawn to Mellon’s unique call to turn their own universities into the object of their investigations in studying current challenges confronting higher education.